sitewhere/sitewhere-tools/sitewhere-java-agent/README.md

     java -jar sitewhere-java-agent-x.y.z.jar

-Note that **z.y.z** above should be replaced by the version number of the agent.
-The agent should start and the logs produced in the console will reflect that the device has registered with SiteWhere successfully.
+Note that **x.y.z** above should be replaced by the version number of the agent.
+The agent will start and the logs produced in the console will reflect that the device has registered with SiteWhere successfully.
 The next step is to send a command from SiteWhere to affect the device.